 All saxophones are transposing instruments.
 This means that they are not in concert pitch like a piano or guitar.
 So when a Bb tenor sax plays it’s written C it sounds Bb on a piano.
 Think about that for a minute.
 The note C is exactly one whole step up from the note Bb so whatever concert key your piano or guitar player friends are playing in you need to be one whole tone higher – they’re in A so you need to play in B. If they’re in E you need to play in F#.

-Why Must We Have These Saxophones Be Transposing Instruments Anyway?
+Why Do Saxophones Need To Be Transposing Instruments Anyway?

-Imagine, a saxophone that was already in the same key as the piano and all the other concert pitched instruments…no more transposing headaches etc. The C Melody sax conceived of in the earlier part of the 20th century, long after the invention of the original alto saxophone back in the 1840’s.
+Imagine, a saxophone that was already in the same key as the piano and all the other concert pitched instruments…no more transposing headaches!
+The C Melody sax was conceived of in the earlier part of the 20th century, long after the invention of the original alto saxophone back in the 1840’s.

-Now whether you realize this or not, the C Melody is not in production any more and has been out for many decades.
+Now whether you realize this or not, the C Melody is not in production anymore and has not been for many decades.
 Why?
 Because it just didn’t sound as good as the other transposing saxes.
+It enjoyed a short-lived popularity then not.
 Just didn’t work as well.
-I’m not sure about the scientific reason (if there is one) but you’d have to think that the instrument’s actual size is important and related to this.
-The C Melody was a little bigger than the alto and a little smaller than the tenor and for this reason it just didn’t work out as well.
+I’m not totally sure about the scientific reason but you’d have to think that the instrument’s actual size is important and related to this.
+The size of the C Melody sax was in between that of an alto and a tenor… a little bigger than the alto and a little smaller than the tenor.
+We can assume it’s for this reason it just didn’t work out as well.

 I can remember seeing one or two over the years but don’t recall how they felt.
 We don’t see or hear any known saxophonists today (or over the last several decades) using a C melody sax as their primary instrument of choice.
 They are usually kept as a collectable.